Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 Using Boots Online Doctor

-You can use the Boots Online Doctor service to get treatment without an appointment, if appropriate*.
+You can use the Boots Online Doctor Eczema Treatment Service and Boots Online Doctor Psoriasis Treatment Service to get treatment without an appointment, if appropriate*.

 To help, we ask you to complete an online consultation that takes five to 10 minutes.
 Your answers will then be reviewed by a clinician within 24 hours.
 If appropriate, they will provide you with treatment which you can pick up in store or have delivered to your home.

 *Access to treatment is subject to a consultation with a clinician to assess suitability and eligibility.
+Subject to availability.
 Charges apply.